vitalit-sib/vitalit-sib-DMP/readme.md

 **IMPORTANT:** be sure that the DATA\_PATH is writable by the web server (apache) user.

 A part of this web application is based on [ViKM (version 2)](http://www.vital-it.ch/research/software/ViKM).
 All ViKM database connections are managed by [Medoo framework](http://medoo.in/).
 This framework supports various SQL databases.
 Database connections specific to the DMP Canvas Generator are coded in MySQL with [Meekro](http://www.meekro.com) which offers an easier interface and supports advanced, MySQL specific features.
-DMP Canvas Generator uses the

 DMP Canvas Generator uses the [SLIM PHP Framework (version 2)](http://www.slimframework.com/) to handle the routing of the RESTful application.